sodi16/Cityxa_RealEstate/README.md

 # Cityxa - Real Estate Django Website

-This is a Django-based real estate website designed to showcase properties for sale or rent.
-It allows users to search for properties using various filters such as location, price, number of bedrooms, property type and more.
+This is a Django-based real estate website designed to showcase properties for sale or rent.<br/>
+It allows users to search for properties/houses using various filters like location, price, number of bedrooms, property type, superficie and more.
 The project includes two applications: one for managing user accounts and another for managing properties.
 <br/>
-I also use Google API for maps display and real adress search on globe.
+I use Google API for maps display and real adress, places search on globe.
 </br>
 I invite you to watch the short video I added above to see more options and possibilities of the website.